 Attorney Alicia Jessop has loved sports for as long as she can remember.
 Her friends and family would be quick to note that her passion for sports have largely molded Alicia’s life.
 In July 2011, that trend continued when Alicia merged her passions for sports and law by launching RulingSports.com, a website dedicated to analyzing legal issues in the world of sports.

 Launching RulingSports.com gave Alicia the springboard she needed to find a national platform to discuss her passion for sports.
 Since launching RulingSports.com, Alicia has been a featured guest on hundreds of sports radio shows nationwide, including ESPN Radio Los Angeles, ESPN Radio Austin, CBS Radio Atlanta and various shows broadcast nationwide on SiriusXM.
-Additionally, Alicia serves as CBS Denver’s sports business contributor and regularly consults on segments for CNBC’s “SportsBiz” program.
+Alicia has also served as a commentator on a number of sports programs, including CBS Denver and China Central Television.
+Alicia also serves as a consultant and contributor on sports segments on CNBC.

 Alicia is passionate about sharing with her readers the human-side of sports.
 In this regard, she not only covers sports law and sports business stories, but also those stories about athletes giving back to their communities and overcoming obstacles.
 While she is proud of every story she has the opportunity to tell, it is in this arena that Alicia has found the most pleasure.
 She has had the opportunity to sit down with professional athletes, gold medal Olympians like Rafer Johnson and community leaders across the nation, who are using sports to make the world a better place.